-Transcripts can be ordered online through Transcripts Plus by accessing the Registrar's page on the University website.
+Transcripts can be ordered online through Parchment by accessing the Registrar's page on the University website.
 A Transcript Request Form is also available on this site for use in placing an order by mail.
 Requests by mail must include payment in the form of cash, check, and/or money order.
 Credit and debit card payments are not accepted by mail.
-Walk-in requests are acceptable; however, same day delivery is not available.
-Transcripts requested in this manner will be mailed.
-Facsimile, phone, and email requests are not accepted.
 A fee of \$10 will be charged for each official transcript.
 Processing transcript requests can take up to five business days, not including delivery time.
 No transcript will be issued until the business office reports all accounts settles.
 (See Financial Information Payment of Accounts.)